Zakeertech3/E_Commerce_Website_Crawler/README.md

 ## 👥 Contributing

 Developers are free to use this repository and make additional changes to improve it further.
-We welcome contributions of all kinds!
+I welcome contributions of all kinds!

 To contribute: